achrefjaziri/SimCrack/readme.md

 The code for the Cracktal Simulator can found in a second repository: https://github.com/achrefjaziri/CracktalConcreteSimulator/tree/master
 ## Dataset ##

-The dataset of cracktal synthetic images as well the annotated real images is available at:
+The dataset of cracktal synthetic images as well the annotated real images dataet (SegCODEBRIM) is available at: https://zenodo.org/records/10071534

 Please note that the dataset is licensed for non-commercial and educational use only as specified by the license file attached with the dataset at above link.